What to do if your central heating stops working

 You should find the power switch close to the boiler or in an airing cupboard.
 Switch it off for a few seconds and then turn it back on again to see if this kickstarts your heating.

-Have a Gas Safe engineer come and take a look at it for you.
+Call a Gas Safe engineer to come and take a look at it for you.
 Our British Gas engineers are here to support and you can book an appointment here.

 To keep your central heating running smoothly all year round, have it serviced annually by a Gas Safe engineer.
-If you have our HomeCare plan, you’ll already be covered for a boiler service each contract year.
-If you’d like to know more about a one-off service, you can get a quick and easy quote here.
+If you’re a HomeCare customer, an annual boiler service is included in your cover.
+If not, you can get a quote for a one-off service.